nidhimahesh/reddit-persona-analyzer/README.md

 # Reddit User Persona Analyzer

-A Python script that analyzes Reddit user profiles to generate comprehensive user personas based on their posts and comments.
+This is a Python script that analyzes a Reddit user's public posts and comments to generate a user persona.
+It scrapes Reddit data directly.

 ## Features